 Dana Patent Law Firm

 A young player in the domestic patent market, Dana Patent Law Firm joins the firm prosecution table this year.
 Drawing on the expertise of attorneys who are well versed in patents from years of experience as examiners and judges – including a former chief justice at the Korea IP Tribunal as well as a former head examiner at the KIPO – the outfit offers a range of services from patent prosecution to IP valuation to a primarily domestic clientele.
-Ge Seungjin is the main contact.
+Seungjin Go is the main contact.

 DARAE LAW & IP LLC